-As at 31 March 2023, the management of the Group takes into account the historical default experience and forward-looking information, as appropriate, for example the Group considers the consistently low historical default rates of counterparties, and concludes that credit risk inherent in the Group's outstanding deposits is insignificant.
-The management of the Group has assessed that deposits do not have a significant increase in credit risk since initial recognition and risk of default is insignificant, therefore the ECLs for these financial assets were immaterial under the 12-months ECLs method and no loss allowance provision was recognised during the reporting period (2022: nil).
+As at 31 March 2025, the management of the Group takes into account the historical default experience and forward-looking information, as appropriate, for example the Group considers the consistently low historical default rates of counterparties, and concludes that credit risk inherent in the Group's outstanding deposits is insignificant.
+The management of the Group has assessed that deposits do not have a significant increase in credit risk since initial recognition and risk of default is insignificant, therefore the ECLs for these financial assets were immaterial under the 12-months ECLs method and no loss allowance provision was recognised during the reporting period (2024: nil).

-For other receivables, the Group applied expected loss rate based on that of counterparties with similar credit ratings, with adjustment to reflect current conditions and forecasts of future economic conditions through the use of financial market analysis and individual securities analysis, as appropriate.
-The Group recognised a loss allowance of HK\$6,172,000 under stage 3 lifetime ECL (not credit impaired) on the amounts during the reporting period (2022: HK\$212,000).
+For other receivables, the Group applied expected loss rate based on that of counterparties with similar credit ratings, with adjustment to reflect current conditions and forecasts of future economic conditions through the use of financial market analysis and Moody's Analytics, as appropriate.
+The Group recognised a reversal of loss allowance of HK\$438,000 under stage 3 lifetime ECL (credit impaired) on the amounts during the reporting period (2024: loss allowance of HK\$1,188,000).